-The application period for the Arlington Regional Master Naturalists’ Spring 2019 Volunteer Training Course is now OPEN.
+The application period for the Arlington Regional Master Naturalists’ Spring 2019 Volunteer Training Course is now CLOSED.

 Training is typically held in the Spring and the Fall.
 Click the Contact Us link to request notification about upcoming training.

 Agreeing to take the Basic Training Course to become a Master Naturalist requires a high level of commitment, both to complete the training, and most importantly, to perform volunteer service.
 We are an all-volunteer-run organization and expect that anyone applying to take the training will have the same level of commitment to volunteer service that we have dedicated to developing the program.

 - This training program is the basis for meaningful and rewarding volunteer service in support of our natural resources.

 - By applying for and accepting entry into a training class, a trainee commits to complete a minimum of 40 hours of volunteer service and 8 hours of continued education each year to become and remain certified as a Virginia Master Naturalist.